-Welcome to Agnes' Class
+Welcome to YCC South

 Welcome to our classroom!
 I am looking forward to another year of learning and growing together.
 With great joy I will share with you the stories about what we have been working on in the classroom.
 I encourage you to visit our observation room as much as possible and witness what's going on through your own eyes.

 |Agnes Woynarowski, Guide